|

 During the Christmas Blitz of 2021, there were over 500 DUI arrests and over 700 license suspensions issued.
 In 2022, Mississippi police arrested 6,915 people for driving under the influence.
 The exact count of license suspensions resulting from DUI arrests remains undisclosed to the public, but state legislation mandates administrative suspension following failed or refused chemical tests in most instances.
-The majority of arrests cause an immediate license suspension because of Mississippi’s implied consent law.
+Even so, not every arrest results in the same immediate suspension.
+The outcome depends on whether the driver failed or refused a chemical test, the administrative process handled by the Department of Public Safety, any later court action, and eligibility for an ignition-interlock-restricted license.

 What Happens to Your License After a DUI Arrest in Mississippi?